allyn8444/mm-authenticate-nextjs/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js and Moralis, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Moralis Authentication API](https://docs.moralis.io/authentication-api/evm/how-to-sign-in-with-metamask) - Authenticate Users with MetaMask.
+- [Moralis Quickstart Next.js](https://docs.moralis.io/web3-data-api/evm/quickstart-nextjs) - shows you how to create a basic NextJS dapp that uses the @moralisweb3/next to display native balance.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!